proteanhq/protean/docs/user/composition-root.rst

 Composing a Domain
 ==================

-A typical domain is made up of many elements that work together to codify a concept.
+A domain is typically made up of many elements that work together to codify a concept.
 In accordance with DDD principles, these elements are not aware of the underlying technology layers.

 Any external dependencies are made available dynamically during runtime.
 For example, an aggregate's repository is made available to the Application Service during runtime, using which it can save new aggregates or fetch existing aggregates from the underlying data store.